 Elizabeth Hartney, BSc, MSc, MA, PhD is a former writer for Verywell Mind covering addictions.
 Prior to her role at Royal Roads University, Dr. Hartney was the resident psychologist for a Government Mental Health and Substance Use Branch, and she was the project manager for the Birmingham Untreated Heavy Drinkers project, a longitudinal study of 500 untreated heavy drinkers and their relatives at the University of Birmingham in the UK.
 She has provided treatment to people with concurrent addictions and mental health problems at the Foothills Medical Centre in Alberta, Canada.

-She has also held roles in alcohol, drug and problem gambling prevention, and community-based dual diagnosis support services, and was a Senior Lecturer in Psychology ad Counseling at the University of Greenwich, UK.
+Dr. Hartney has held roles in alcohol, drug, and problem gambling prevention, community-based dual diagnosis support services, and was a Senior Lecturer in Psychology and Counseling at the University of Greenwich, UK.

 Dr. Hartney has authored two books, contributed to numerous government documents, and her work has been published in peer-reviewed scientific journals and presented at international conferences.